 Survey Format & Frequency

-ODL administers the SPCI each semester either electronically (the default method) or via paper survey (on special request by a department or instructor).
+ODL administers the SPCI each semester either electronically (the default method) or via paper survey on special request by a department or instructor.
+(Please note that, due to the unique circumstances of COVID-19, we are unable to administer paper surveys at this time.)
 When the evaluation window opens, ODL notifies students, and reminder notifications appear in Canvas until students complete the course survey or opt out.

 Access to Data